1. Home

 Adding scripts to your checkout pages

-You also have several options on where and how your scripts are embedded
+You have several options on where and how your scripts are embedded

 • Embed on every page in your funnel